cloudfoundry-attic/grootfs-release/README.md

 Depending on the `driver` property, the release will create a btrfs or xfs volumes.
-The release will never recreate this volume on an update if the file already exists, even if you change it's size in the manifest.
+The release will never recreate this volume on an update if the file already exists.
 Current flow:

 * If there's no volume file: create volume file -> format with btrfs/xfs -> mount
 * If there's a volume file: check if it's formatted with btrfs/xfs
   * if yes -> mount
   * if no -> format with btrfs/xfs -> mount

-When using the btrfs driver, only one btrfs volume will be created with `store_size` bytes, and internally it will be split into two subfolders (privileged and unprivileged) for the privileged and unprivileged stores.

-When using the xfs driver two volumes will be created, one for privileged and one for unprivileged containers.
-Each one of them with `store_size` bytes.
+Two volumes will be created, one for privileged and one for unprivileged containers, they will have a sparse file of the size of the parent disk as the backing store device.

 Even though garden will be calling grootfs as root, the unprivileged store will be owned by the user ~4294967294 (or the max uid possible), in order to